Let It Be... Naked: Reception

-AllMusic's Rovi Staff called Let It Be...
-Naked an "overall slightly stronger ... sleeker, slicker album", in comparison to the original 1970 release.
+AllMusic's Rovi Staff writes: Let It Be...
+Naked sets the record straight, revisiting the contentious sessions (... and) enhances the album's power, reclaiming the raw, unadorned quality that was meant to be its calling card from the beginning.'
 Dominique Leone of Pitchfork called the album "not essential ... though immaculately presented".
 Anthony DeCurtis of Rolling Stone noted that "[while] the sonic improvements to the album as a whole are undeniable ... novices should still get the original".
 Producer Rick Rubin said he had "mixed feelings"; although excited about a new Beatles release and especially the sound of "Two of Us", he expressed admiration for the original Phil Spector production that Let It Be...
 Naked stripped out, especially on "The Long and Winding Road".

 Adam Sweeting of The Guardian commented: "Technically, they've done a fine job ... it may be intriguing to hear a version of 'Across the Universe' featuring only Lennon and some echo effects, but the new mix merely emphasises the song's droning vapidity.
 'The Long and Winding Road' is indubitably improved by the removal of Spector's wall of schmaltz, but it's still teeth-clenchingly mawkish".
 Salons Thomas Bartlett lamented that Let It Be...
 Naked "stripped the original album of both John's sense of humour and Phil Spector's wacky, and at least slightly tongue-in-cheek, grandiosity".